antononcube/MathematicaVsR/README.md

 Some projects have only *Mathematica* or only R parts.
 This is because there are no equivalent counter-parts.

+There is an attempt the corresponding Mathematica and R codes to be very close in structure and steps flow.
+Often enough the structures would be different because the each programming language would make certain particular techniques easier to apply or because of certain language idioms.

 ## Where to begin

 This presentation,